Sadashiva: Representation

-The concept and form of Sadasiva initially emerged from South India, although many ancient sculptures of Sadasiva were obtained from various parts of India and South East Asia.
-It is believed that the cult of Sadasiva was widespread in the region of Bengal during the period of Sena dynasty who traced their origin in South India.
-Sadasiva is usually represented in the form of a Mukhalinga with the number of faces varying from one to five.
-The first ever sculpture of Sadasiva as a lingam with five faces was found in Bhita, near Prayagraj, and dates to the 2nd century CE.
-His five faces, Ishana, Tatpurusha, Vamadeva, Aghora and Satyojata are known as Panchabrahmas (five creators), the emanations towards the four directions and upwards from the nishkala (formless) Parashiva.
-Kamiga Agama, the first Agama of 28 Sivagamas depicts Sadasiva as having five faces and ten arms.
-His five right hands hold Trishula, Axe, Katvanga, Vajra and Abhaya while his five left hands hold Snake, Matulunga fruit, Nilotpala, Damaru, Rudraksha rosary and Varadam.
-The consort of Sadasiva is goddess Mahagayatri, a form of Parvati often known as Manonmani in Agamic texts.
-She is sometimes depicted having two arms and residing in the lap of Sadasiva.
+The concept and form of Sadashiva initially emerged from south India, although many ancient sculptures of Sadashiva were obtained from various parts of India and Southeast Asia.
+It is believed that the cult of Sadashiva was widespread in the region of Bengal during the period of the Sena dynasty who traced their origin in South India.
+Sadashiva is usually represented in the form of a mukhalinga with the number of faces varying from one to five.
+The first ever sculpture of Sadashiva as a lingam with five faces was found in Bhita, near Prayagraj, and dates to the 2nd century CE.
+His five faces, Ishana, Tatpurusha, Vamadeva, Aghora, and Sadyojata are known as the panchabrahmas (five creators), the emanations towards the four directions and upwards from the nishkala (formless) Parashiva.
+Kamika Agama, the first Agama of 28 Shaiva Agamas depicts Sadashiva as having five faces and ten arms.
+His five right hands hold the trishula (trident), axe, katvanga, vajra, and display the abhayamudra, while his five left hands hold a snake, matulunga fruit, nilotpala, damaru, rudraksha rosary, and display the varadamudra.
+The consort of Sadashiva is the goddess Mahagayatri, a form of Parvati often known as Manonmani in Agamic texts.
+She is sometimes depicted having two arms and seated on the lap of Sadashiva.